 Gmail is a popular email service provider used by millions, however there are many features that it misses...
 Read more

 Interacting With Emails

 To archive, you need to swipe right.
 To delete, you need to do a longer swipe to the right.
-Seems like it would cause issues, but in my 20 months using it I’ve never mis-swiped.
+Seems like it would cause issues, but in my 20 months of using it, I’ve never miss-swiped.
 The long swipe kicks in about three-quarters of the way in and visual queues make everything pretty clear.